Spu7Nix/spwn_docs/triggerlanguage/4control_flow.md

 # Control Flow

-In SPWN, there are currently four _control flow_ statements available: if statements, ternary expressions, switch statements, for loops, and while loops
+In SPWN, there are currently four _control flow_ statements available: if statements, ternary expressions, match statements, for loops, and while loops

 ## If statement